articleIcon-icon

 In Iowa, many businesses use PEO services to simplify workforce management.
 By outsourcing tasks related to HR, payroll, and compliance, they can focus on strategic priorities and set the foundations for sustainable growth.

-Unlike many states, Iowa doesn’t require a PEO organization to register their company or obtain a license.
+Unlike many states, Iowa doesn’t require a PEO organization to register its company or obtain a license.
 However, providers must still follow strict regulations.
 As the co-employer, the PEO must administer all state-mandated benefits, specifically workers’ compensation and unemployment insurance (UI).

 Benefits of partnering with an Iowa PEO